 Course Title: Geology 451 (6 semester credits)

-Courses in mineralogy, petrology, stratigraphy, structural geology, and field methods.
+Courses in mineralogy/petrology, sedimentology/stratigraphy, structural geology, and field methods.
 If you are lacking one or more of these courses, it may still be possible to attend camp.
-Please contact the Director to discuss your individual situation.
+Please contact the Field Camp Director to discuss your individual situation.
 Credit will be posted in the office of the registrar at the end of the summer term (mid-August).

-In mountainous areas of Nevada and Utah, you can count on cool evenings and warm to hot days in May and June.
-We will be working mainly at elevations between 5,000 and 11,000 feet, so sunscreen and a hat are essential.
+In mountainous areas of Nevada and California, you can count on cool evenings and warm to hot days in May and June.
+We will be working over a range of elevations from 5,000 to 10,000+ feet, so sunscreen and a hat are essential.
 Most days are clear, but we have had light snows in June.
-Spring rains, including afternoon thunderstorms, are possible too, so raingear is essential.
+Spring rains, including afternoon thunderstorms, are possible too, so rain gear is essential.